Find Trade Colleges

 Ogden, Utah

-Students from Utah who attend UVU full time pay an average of $6,010 in tuition and fees.
-Those students who come from outside the state pay an average of $17,092.
-On average, bachelor’s degree students take out $21,939 in loans while pursuing their degree.
-Of those students who received their degree, 28% were women.
+Students from Utah who attend WSU full time pay an average of $6,391 in tuition and fees.
+Out-of-state students pay an average of $17,084.
+On average, bachelor’s degree students take out $21,225 in loans while pursuing their degree.
+Of those students who received their degree, 60% were women.

 Read More…

-You’ll be in good company if you attend Brigham Young University - Idaho.
-The school came in at #4 on this year’s Most Popular Bachelor’s Degree Trade Schools in the Rocky Mountains Region list.
-BYU - I is a private not-for-profit institution located in Rexburg, Idaho.
-The school has a large population, and it awarded 374 bachelor’s degrees in 2020-2021.
+You’ll be in good company if you decide to attend Brigham Young University - Idaho.
+It ranked #4 on our 2023 Most Popular Bachelor’s Degree Trade Schools in the Rocky Mountains Region list.
+BYU - I is a large private not-for-profit school situated in Rexburg, Idaho.
+It awarded 6,226 bachelor’s degrees in 2021-2022.

 Full Brigham Young University - Idaho Report